hosein-gh/Leap_Desktop_Controller/README.md

 ## Motions :

-* UP : Maximize Current Window
+* UP with more than 2 fingers : Maximize Current Window
-* Down : Minimize Current Window
+* Down with more than 2 fingers : Minimize Current Window
-* Right : Resize Current Window to Half Right of Display
+* Right with more than 2 fingers : Resize Current Window to Half Right of Display
-* Left : Resize Current Window to Half Left of Display
+* Left with more than 2 fingers : Resize Current Window to Half Left of Display

+* UP with 1 or 2 fingers : Simulate UP Arrow Button
+* Down with 1 or 2 fingers : Simulate DOWN Arrow Button
+* Right with 1 or 2 fingers : Simulate RIGHT Arrow Button
+* Left with 1 or 2 fingers : Simulate LEFT Arrow Button

 * Tap : Simulate Enter(Return) Button

 * Finger Clockwise Rotate : Increase Sound Volume
 * Finger Counterclockwise Rotate : Decrease Sound Volume